 Cherries can be harvested in early, mid or late summer, depending on the variety.
 For sweet eating cherries, choose Summer Sun, Stella or Lapins.
-For pies, jams and tarts, we recommend Morello, May Duke or Kordia (ideal for Black Forest Gateau!)
-If you only want one tree, choose a self fertile variety - partially self fertile trees (May Duke and Summer Sun) will benefit from a pollination partner and non self fertile trees (Kordia) will need one.
+For pies, jams and tarts, we recommend Morello, May Duke or Kordia.
+Dwarfing varieties Stella and Hartland are perfect for growing in pots on the patio - choose a pot at least 45cm in diameter and position it in a sunny spot.
+Get more help deciding with our easy 4-step guide.

 Cherry trees are ideally suited for the UK climate and need little care.
 They will benefit from an annual mulch and a potassium-rich feed in the growing season.
+Growing your cherry tree in full sun will give you more blossom and fruit, but they will also tolerate partial shade.
 Protect the delicate buds against late frosts with a horticultural fleece and prune annually to keep a neat shape.
-For more advice on planting, growing and supporting your Cherry trees, see our Full Care Guide.
+If you only want one tree, choose a self fertile variety - partially self fertile trees (May Duke and Summer Sun) will benefit from a pollination partner and non self fertile trees (Kordia) will need one.